Root of penis: Structure

 The root of the penis begins directly below the bulbourethral glands, or Cowper glands, and consists of three long masses of tissue; the bulb and the crura.
 The bulb of the penis is an enlarged mass of erectile tissue that is located in the midline of the root and is traversed by the male urethra.
 It continues as a long cylindrical body on the ventral aspect of the shaft called corpus spongiosum.
 The left and right crura are located laterally on the two sides of the bulb and are attached to the ischiopubic arch.
 They continue into the dorsal aspect of the shaft forming the two corpora cavernosa that are separated by the septum of the penis.
 During arousal, the root and the corpora cavernosa engorge with blood and become rigid (erection).
 Meanwhile, the corpus spongiosum remains pliable making the urethra a viable channel for semen during ejaculation.

 Muscles

-There are four muscles associated with the root of the penis; a pair of ischiocavernosus and a pair of bulbospondiosus muscles.
+There are four muscles associated with the root of the penis; a pair of ischiocavernosus and a pair of bulbospongiosus muscles.
 Each crus is covered by the ischiocavernosus muscle which helps maintain an erection by contracting to force blood from the crura into the corpora cavernosa.
 The bulb is surrounded by the bulbospongiosus muscle which contracts to help empty the urethra of any residual semen and urine.
 It also helps maintain the erection by increasing the pressure in the bulb.
 During orgasm, the muscles surrounding the root contract involuntarily pushing the semen towards the urinary meatus.